 Fudge.
 That's what these double chocolate fudge shortbread cookies taste like.

-Judging from the comments left on the Wall Street Journal article, this recipe is double trouble for some bakers.
+Judging from the comments left on the WSJ article, this recipe is double trouble for some bakers.

 In fact, husband approached after I had dumped the dough onto the counter to manhandle it.